radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![An image showing ](Media/Image3.22.jpg)

-Figure 22: Suffix Branch Exclusion Settings

 You can exclude as many branches as you want.
 The image below depicts three branches configured for exclusion.
 These branches will not appear in the virtual tree.
 [Suffix (branch) Inclusion](#suffix-branch-inclusion) can be used as an alternative to the Exclusion setting.

 ![An image showing ](Media/Image3.23.jpg)

-Figure 23: Multiple Branches can be Excluded from the Virtual View

 The default size limit is set to 100 meaning only 100 containers below the Remote Base DN are visible to select for exclusion.
 Increase the size limit if you need to display more branches and click **Refresh Tree**.
 You can also enter a result filter to dynamically reduce the branches to the ones you want to exclude.